Kickstart Your Startup Marketing With These 7 Growth Hacks

 6. Work on creating a cult around your brand.

-Think Nike or Apple or Ikea: they are among the limited number of big brands with cult-like followers.
-The people who identify this strongly with a brand can be obsessive and passionate, but they are also really good at marketing your brand.
+Think Nike, Apple, or Ikea: they are among the limited number of big brands with cult-like followers.
+The people who identify this strongly with a brand can be obsessive and passionate, but they are also good at marketing your brand.

-Every product that finds long term success fills a common need and resonates with real people.
+Every product that finds long-term success fills a common need and resonates with real people.
 These folks have the potential to get truly excited about these products.
-There are features found across those brands that created cults from their customer base.
+Features are found across those brands that created cults from their customer base.
 Here's what we can learn from them:

-- Members have to have courage or they wouldn't join a cult, so your brand also has to have courage.
+Members must have courage, or they wouldn't join a cult, so your brand must also have courage.

-- Brand cults generally do not spontaneously form.
+Brand cults generally do not spontaneously form.
 The brand works to enable the creation of the community.
-This can happen when you effectively communicate your story, message, and goal.
+This can happen when you communicate your story, message, and goal effectively.

 7. Seek publicity, and don't be afraid of upsetting people.

-There is obviously a risk in using bad publicity to grow your startup.
+There is a risk in using lousy publicity to grow your startup.
 But there is both effective and ineffective bad publicity.
 Bad publicity is more likely to improve new brands, not so much older or established ones.

 Good publicity is usually better than bad.
-Bad publicity can work for you, but don't lose track of the fact that good is better.
+Bad publicity can work for you but don't lose track of good being better.
 So go positive if you have that option.

-The bottom line is be fearless.
+The bottom line is to be fearless.
 The more publicity, the better.

 Wrapping it up

 Rarely does success come by accident, and it doesn't always come via traditional means.
 Effectively using alternative marketing methods increases the odds of success.
-If you're just starting out and looking for some ways to grow your new business, keep some of these growth hacks in mind.
+If you're just starting and looking for ways to grow your new business, keep some of these growth hacks in mind.
 You can try them out and see what works for you and what your audience responds to.
-After all, growth hacking is an experiment driven technique.
-With some trial and error, you'll figure out some effective ways to grow your business.
+After all, growth hacking is an experiment-driven technique.
+With some trial and error, you'll find effective ways to grow your business.

 Interested in learning more?
 Get your unlocking growth guide by clicking below.